RunestoneInteractive/RunestoneServer/pip/source/Debugging/debugIntro.rst

 **Finding Clues**  With name errors one of the best things you can do is use the editor, or browser search function.
 Quite often if you search for the exact word in the error message one of two things will happen:

 1. The word you are searching for will appear only once in your code, its also likely that it will be on the right hand side of an assignment statment, or as a parameter to a function.
 That should confirm for you that you have a typo somewhere.
 If the name in question **is** what you thought it should be then you probably have a typo on the left hand side of an assignment statement on a line before your error message occurs.
 Start looking backward at your assignment statements.
-In some cases its really nice to leave all the highlighted strings from the search function visible as they will help you very quickly find a line where you might have expected your variable to be highlighted.
+In some cases it's really nice to leave all the highlighted strings from the search function visible as they will help you very quickly find a line where you might have expected your variable to be highlighted.

 2. The second thing that may happen is that you will be looking directly at a line where you expected the search to find the string in question, but it will not be highlighted.
 Most often that will be the typo right there.